“You want to learn better defense to impress Himura,” he summarized, “as your inevitable infatuation with him has finally developed.”

 “Saitou never said anything at all about Hasekura Susumu?”

-“I’ve heard the name, but he never told me anything specific about…” Sano’s presence of mind was not assisted in any way by the nearly astonished expression on Kenshin’s face.
+“I’ve heard the name, but he never told me anything specific about…” Sano’s presence of mind got no support from the nearly astonished expression on Kenshin’s face.

 “Sano, the man you fought in the street that night — the same night I mentioned, when we went to that restaurant — his father is Hasekura Susumu, of the Ministry of Finance.
 Hasekura was so angry at what you did to his son that he was going to bring charges against you — you really know nothing about this?”